guillecarrillo/proteoparc/documentation/tutorial.md

 **Optional arguments**

 -   `-g` or `--genes`.
 Indicate a path to a text file containing a list of genes (one per row) and focus the search to only the proteins that come from those genes.
+Below there is an example of a valid gene list text file.

+    ``` texinfo
+    FOXP2
+    AMELX
+    COL17A1
+    APOE
+    BRCA1
+    ```

 -   `--path`.
-Indicate a path to the output folder.
-If this argument is not indicated, the result folder will be in the current working directory.
+Indicate a path to store the output folder.
+If this argument is not indicated, the result folder will be created in the current working directory.

 -   `--remove-duplicates` \| `--no-remove-duplicates`.
 Specify if the duplicate records are removed during the post-processing module.
 By default, the duplicates will be removed even if `--remove-duplicates` is not specified.
 This option is designed to simplify the database and reduce computational cost during protein identification.